james-learns-to-code/ios-swift-practice-graphql_rxswift/README.md

 For injecting GitHub access token i implement RequestAdapter provided Alamofire.
 When adapt() called, inject aceess token to URLRequest.

 ## Retrier
-Provied Alamofire, RequestRetrier helps implement complex retrying logic.
+Provide by Alamofire, RequestRetrier helps implement complex retrying logic.
 When should() called, check the response status and decide to retry or not

 # Implementation
 For using GraphQL, create "POST" request by putting query in the request body.